yawuling/webpack/README.md

 - judge if the project is a mobile project

+- select to use axios, jsonp, or axios + jsonp

 - select to use less, scss or css

 - select to use keep-alive page